tcburns24/reach-game/README.md

 # HANGMAN

-#### As part of the applicaiton process into LinkedIn's 2018 REACH Apprenticeship cohort.
+#### As part of the application process into LinkedIn's 2018 REACH Apprenticeship cohort.

 ## WHAT IS HANGMAN?